vlayer-xyz/vlayer/README.md

 ## Architecture
 On the high level, vlayer runs zkEVM that produces proof of proper execution.
-Under the hood, vlayer is written in Rust that is complied to zero knowledge proofs.
-Currently, Rust is complied with [RISC-0](https://www.risczero.com/), but we aim to build vendor-lock free solutions working on multiple zk stacks, like [sp-1](https://github.com/succinctlabs/sp1) or [Jolt](https://github.com/a16z/jolt).
+Under the hood, vlayer is written in Rust that is compiled to zero knowledge proofs.
+Currently, Rust is compiled with [RISC Zero](https://www.risczero.com/), but we aim to build vendor-lock free solutions working on multiple zk stacks, like [sp-1](https://github.com/succinctlabs/sp1) or [Jolt](https://github.com/a16z/jolt).
 Inside rust [revm](https://github.com/bluealloy/revm) is executed.

-Architecture is inspired by RISC-0 steel, with 3 main components, that can be found in `rust/template/` subdirectories:
+Our architecture is inspired by RISC Zero [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel), with 3 main components, that can be found in `rust/template/` subdirectories:
 - host - (in `host`) - Collects all data required by guest and runs guest execution and proving
 - guest - (in `guest_wrapper/guest`) - Contains the code to be run inside zkvm
-- guest-wrapper - (in `guest_wrapper`) - Compiles guest to [risc-0](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside host
+- guest-wrapper - (in `guest_wrapper`) - Compiles guest to [RISC Zero](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside host

 Host passes arguments to guest via standard input like functionality and similarly guests returns values by standard output like functionality.